Article from Bean's Trees and Shrubs Hardy in the British Isles

 An evergreen shrub, 2 to 4 ft high; stems erect, branching towards the top, minutely downy when young.
 Leaves 1 to 21⁄2 in. long, half as wide; ovate, rounded and triple-veined at the base, long and finely pointed, quite glabrous, and of a very dark lustrous green above, paler beneath; stalk 1⁄8 to 1⁄4 in. long.
 Flowers milk-white, fragrant, produced during the winter months in the axils of the terminal leaves.
 Several flowers appear in each cluster, which has a short stalk 1⁄3 in. or less long.
 Sepals four to six, about 1⁄4 in. long; stamens (of the male flowers) 1⁄4 in. long.
 Fruit roundish, 1⁄4 in. wide, crimson; seeds black.
 Bot.
 Mag., t.
 9045.

-S. ruscifolia and its variety, although their flowers possess only a very modest beauty, are, with their neat habit and dark, polished leaves, decidedly pleasing, and their cut stems are useful to the flower-arranger, as they last three weeks in water.
+Although the flowers possess only a very modest beauty, S. ruscifolia’s neat habit and dark, polished leaves render it decidedly pleasing; the cut stems are useful to the flower-arranger, as they last three weeks in water.